 Please note, this course is now closed for International applicants, as the course has reached capacity.
 Home applicants are still welcome to apply.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You want to learn how to identify and define urban problems and devise appropriate solutions.
+- Learn how to identify and define urban problems and devise appropriate solutions.

-- You intend to pursue a career in surveying or planning with a focus on urban regeneration.
+- Receive the perfect grounding for a career in surveying or planning, with a focus on urban regeneration.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.